2025 Tongan general election

-General elections were held in Tonga on 20 November 2025. ʻAisake Eke became prime minister in January 2025.
+General elections were held in Tonga on 20 November 2025.
+Prominent campaign issues included the cost of living and the monarchy's influence in government.

+ʻAisake Eke became prime minister in January 2025.
 He succeeded Siaosi Sovaleni, who served from 2021 until his resignation in December 2024, shortly before a planned no-confidence motion, which Eke introduced.
 In August 2025, parliament passed a bill to replace the foreign ministry with an entity named His Majesty's Diplomatic Services, which would be under the monarch's authority.
 Royalists supported the bill, while pro-democracy advocates criticised it.

+For the first time since its formation, the Democratic Party of the Friendly Islands (PTOA) failed to win any seats.
+Only one woman was elected, while two cabinet ministers lost their seats.
+Voter turnout was 49%, a decline from 62% in the 2021 election.
+Parliament elected a prime minister on 15 December.
+Two members of parliament were nominated, Prime Minister Eke and Parliamentary Speaker Fatafehi Fakafānua.
+The candidacy of Fakafānua, who is a relative of King Tupou VI, marked the first time a nobles' representative had run for prime minister since 2010.
+Fakafānua defeated Eke and became the second noble to serve as prime minister since democratisation.
+While some Tongans welcomed Fakafānua's victory, many pro-democracy advocates viewed his election as a setback for the country's democratic reforms.

 Background

 2021 general election

 At the 2021 general election, independents won the most seats, securing 13.
-The Democratic Party of the Friendly Islands (PTOA) won majorities in most constituencies.
+The PTOA won majorities in most constituencies.
 However, the party had been plagued by divisions since party founder and Prime Minister ʻAkilisi Pōhiva's death in 2019.
 The two rival claimants to the party's leadership, Sēmisi Sika and Pōhiva's son Siaosi Pōhiva, along with their factions, each fielded a separate list of candidates, which led to vote-splitting that benefited independents.
 The PTOA won only three seats, down from the 14 it secured in 2017.
 Both Sika and Pōhiva lost their seats.
 Prime Minister Pōhiva Tuʻiʻonetoa was the only successful candidate from his Tonga People's Party.
 No women were elected.

 Following the election, three MPs declared their candidacies for prime minister: incumbent Prime Minister Tuʻiʻonetoa, former Deputy Prime Minister Siaosi Sovaleni and former Finance Minister ʻAisake Eke.
 Tuʻiʻonetoa later withdrew, allegedly due to a lack of support in parliament, and backed Eke.
 In a parliamentary vote on 15 December, Sovaleni defeated Eke.
 Sovaleni announced his new cabinet on 29 December, which included one woman, Fekitamoeloa ʻUtoikamanu, who was appointed foreign minister.